dev-onejun/dev-onejun/README.md

 ### Hi 👋
 I'm Konkuk University student majoring in Computer Science Engineering.
+* [HERE](htttps://dev-onejun.github.io/) is the link to my Github Blog, and I use it organizing articles that I want.
 #### Projects that I participate ...
 ##### Family-Blog
 * A toy project figured my family blog.